Truffle oil: Composition

 Truffle oil can be produced using any oil.
 Common versions use olive oil, or a more neutral flavorless oil such as canola or grapeseed oil.

 Some truffle oils are made with the residue of truffles collected or prepared for sale.
 Many truffle oils are not made from truffles, but instead use manufactured aromatic compounds including 2,4-dithiapentane (one of many aroma active compounds that can be found in some truffle varietals) with an oil base.
 There are no regulations regarding the labeling of 2,4-dithiapentane and it can legally be called truffle aroma, truffle flavor, truffle concentrate or other similar terms, even though it is not extracted from truffles.
 In the United States, the ingredient may use the modifiers "organic" or "natural" as long as the components meet the federal requirements for those terms.

 The appearance of truffle oils is determined by the base oil, ranging from clear to cloudy and yellow to green.
 Some include a piece of truffle in the bottle.
-These pieces can be from any of over 200 different truffle species and may be listed as "black truffle" or "white truffle" even if not prized culinary varietals such as the black Périgord or white Alba truffle.
+These pieces can be from any of over 200 different truffle species and may be listed as "black truffle" or "white truffle" even if not actually containing prized culinary varietals such as the black Périgord or white Alba truffle.

 History

 Preserved truffles have a long history of use, as fresh truffles are seasonal, and require proper storage and careful use in order to maintain their rich flavors.
-Artificial truffle oils have been produced since the 1980s, around when truffles became internationally popular.
+Artificial truffle oils have been produced since the 1980s, around the time when truffles became internationally popular.